bentlema/puppet-tutorial-pe/tutorial/vbox/13-Git-Workflow.md

 it was cloned.
 However, the second your clone is created, it will diverge from the remote as other developers push their changes up to the remote.

-You do not automatically receive changes that are committed to the "upstream" tracking repo.
+You do not automatically receive changes that are committed/pushed to the "upstream" Git repo.
 So commands like *git status* that tell you if you're ahead or behind the remote tracking repo will probably only be useful if you're truely up-to-date with the remote.